AlexsLemonade/refinebio-docs/docs/main_text.md

 ## RNA-Seq Sample Compendia

-refine.bio RNA-seq sample compendia are comprised of the Salmon output for the collection of RNA-seq samples from an organism that can be processed with refine.bio.
+refine.bio RNA-seq sample compendia are comprised of the Salmon output for the collection of RNA-seq samples from an organism that we have processed with refine.bio.
 Each individual sample has its own `quant.sf` file; the samples have not been aggregated and normalized.
 RNA-seq sample compendia are designed to allow users that are comfortable handling these files to generate output that is most useful for their downstream applications.
 Please see the [Salmon documentation on the `quant.sf` output format](https://salmon.readthedocs.io/en/latest/file_formats.html#quantification-file) for more information.